Skip to main content

 Outline

 Optimizely CMS 12 provides a suite of Repository APIs that serve as the technical foundation for programmatic data interaction.
-These APIs are designed to handle hierarchical content, taxonomy (categories), multi-site configurations, and binary assets (media).
+These APIs handle hierarchical content, taxonomy (categories), multi-site configurations, and binary assets (media).
 For enterprise PaaS environments, understanding the distinction between read-only loaders and full-access repositories is critical for maintaining high performance and ensuring architectural governance.

 1. Content Repositories: IContentLoader vs. IContentRepository